Signs That You May Need an Electrocardiogram (EKG) Test

 The most common type of EKG test that is used is just the standard recorder, which is performed by a technician in their office and only records for several minutes, but there are a couple of other types of EKG tests that can provider longer recordings for more accurate results as well as specific event monitors that will only record when an irregular rhythm is detected or the wearer pushes a button when they start to experience symptoms.
 A Holter monitor is an EKG that can be worn for 24 or 48 hours that constantly records the hearts rhythms while being worn and is used to detect episodes of skipped beats that are sporadic or conditions like atrial fibrillation.
 The event monitor will be recommended for those who are experiencing symptoms that come and go in order to assess the heart’s electrical activity while the symptoms are occurring to help identify the cause of the symptoms.

 EKG services are available at Express Healthcare LLC.
 For more information, contact us or schedule an appointment online.
-We have convenient Locations to serve you.
-We serve patients from College Park MD, New Carrolton MD, Berwyn Heights MD, Falls Church VA, Lanham MD, Seabrook MD, Springdale MD, Mitchellville MD, Glenarden MD, and surrounding areas.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.
+We serve patients from College Park MD, New Carrollton MD, Berwyn Heights MD, White Oak MD, Seabrook MD, Laurel MD, Springdale MD, Mitchellville MD and surrounding areas.